Today is a wonderful guest post from Michelle from Wildly Natural Skin Care.

 Bio: Michelle Czolba, M.Sc. is an herbalist and the owner and writer at Wildly Natural Skin Care, where she shares her knowledge of truly natural skin care.

 She has crafted all sorts of natural skin care products, including for her work as an herbalist and previous hand-crafted skin care company, and is particularly intrigued by the power of skin care oils.
-Her first e-course, Wildly Natural Skin Care Oils, will be released at the end of the month!
+Check out her e-course, Wildly Natural Skin Care Oils!